by John Salt - Updated September 2025

 Default is right hand (sorry lefties), but if you use the iron in your left hand, change this value to "LH", and the display will flip so it reads correctly when in the left hand.

-The TS100 also has a small ground screw if you wish to earth ground the tip of the soldering iron while being used on static sensitive electronics.
-For average RC hobby, field, and household use, not a concern; but if you are working on ESD senstivive components, a nice feature.
+The TS101 / TS100 also have a small ground screw if you wish to earth ground the tip of the soldering iron while being used on static sensitive electronics.
+For average RC hobby, field, and household use, not a concern; but if you're working on ESD senstivive components, a nice feature.

 I'm using my PC laptop in these photos, so have no idea how it works (if at all) with iOS.
 When you first plug the iron into your PC, it will automatically recognize the iron as a USB mass storage device and load the driver.
 The iron will display "CONFIG" on the display.

 Of course you don't have to touch any of that stuff if you don't want to.
 These little irons work great out of the box for most people's needs.
-It's neat however you can take it beyond that if you like tinkering around with stuff.
+It's neat however you can take it beyond that if you like tinkering around with the operational parameters.

 To play it safe knowing Murphy's law and I are well acquainted and magic smoke shooting out of electronics is something I seem to be rather good at creating - I'll keep it below their 24V recommended highest voltage.